Anthony Wilding: British tournaments and Wimbledon debut

 In October 1901 at the age of 17 Wilding won his first singles title at the Canterbury Championships.
-In July 1903, during his first summer vacation at Trinity College, Wilding entered his first English public tournament at Sheffield and Hallamshire.
+In July 1903, during his first summer vacation at Trinity College, Wilding entered his first English public tournament at Sheffield and Hallamshire Championships.
 He reached the semifinal of the singles event, defeating English top-10 player F.W.
 Payn in the second round, before losing to G.C.
 Allen.
 At the 1903 Brighton tournament he won the mixed doubles partnering Dorothea Douglass, the reigning Wimbledon ladies champion.
 Wilding worked diligently on improving his backhand during the winter of 1903–04.

 He made his first appearance at the Wimbledon Championships in June 1904, defeating Albert Prebble in the first round of the singles event before losing to Harold Mahony in four sets.
 He was pleased to take a set from the 1896 champion: "To my great delight I captured a set and made Mahony talk to himself a great deal".
 Shortly afterwards, at the Welsh Championships, he reached his first singles final which he lost in straight sets to S.H.
 Smith.
 He won his first title in England at the Championships of Shropshire followed by a win at the Thompson Challenge Cup in Redhill; both relatively new and minor events on the tennis circuit.
 In August 1904 Wilding won the Scottish Championships in Moffat, defeating C.J.
 Glenny in the final.
 At his second Wimbledon appearance he came back from two-sets down to defeat William Clothier in the fourth round but lost in the quarterfinal against the experienced Arthur Gore.